AVSLab/basilisk/src/simulation/dynamics/Thrusters/thrusterStateEffector/thrusterStateEffector.rst

 .. note::
-  The dynamic behaviour of this module is governed by the ``cutoffFrequency`` variable inside :ref:`THRSimConfigMsgPayload`.
+  The dynamic behaviour of this module is governed by the ``cutoffFrequency`` variable inside :ref:`THRSimConfig`.
 Its default value is equal to 10 rad/s.
 All variables related to on and off-ramps have no impact on this module and are instead supposed to be used to determine the dynamic behaviour within :ref:`thrusterDynamicEffector`.